SSAgov/genesys/README.md

 - Requires minimal skills to get started (Just HTML)
 - Creates accessible prototypes
-- Once learned,it provides Experience a much faster prototyping experience than visual drag-and-drop tool.
+- Once learned, it provides a much faster prototyping experience than visual drag-and-drop tools.
 - Create dynamic designs that flex and change depending on the width of the screen
 - Create designs that interact and behave exactly as deployed
 - View desktop and mobile versions of a design at the same time